usnistgov/generate_alchemical_lammps_inputs/README.md

 The license in this repository is superseded by the most updated language on of the Public Access to NIST Research [*Copyright, Fair Use, and Licensing Statement for SRD, Data, and Software*][nist-open].

-> **IMPORTANT**
-> If your repository includes any software or data that is licensed by
-> a third party, create a separate file for third-party licenses
-> (`THIRD_PARTY_LICENSES.md` is recommended) and include copyright and
-> licensing statements in compliance with the conditions of those licenses.

 ---